Benazir Bhutto: Later life and death

-Negotiating a return to Pakistan: 2006–2007
+Negotiating a return to Pakistan

 The US and UK had supported Musharraf because of his role in assisting their War on Terror—especially the War in Afghanistan—but they gradually lost faith in his ability to rule successfully.
 His domestic popularity was slipping; a mid-2007 poll gave him only a 26% approval rating.
 In 2007, mass anti-Musharraf protests broke out in what was known as the Lawyers' Movement.
 Pakistan was also experiencing growing levels of violence from Islamist militants, such as the Siege of Lal Masjid.
 Official figures held that eight suicide bombings took place in 2006 and 44 in 2007.
 The US government increasingly saw Bhutto as an important figure who could help to constrain Pakistan's domestic problems.
 They nevertheless wanted a power-sharing deal and did not want Musharraf removed from power completely, regarding him as a vital ally in their War on Terror.

 Assisted by Luis Ayala, the secretary-general of the Socialist International, in 2006 Bhutto and Sharif began a process of reconciliation.
 Ayala believed that this was a prerequisite for ensuring Pakistan's transition back to democratic elections.
 Both Bhutto and Sharif had residences in London, not far from one another.
 Facilitated by the lawyer Aitzaz Ahsan, the pair developed a joint plan of action.
 In May 2006 they both signed a Charter of Democracy, a document calling for an end to military rule.
 They established a committee consisting of four Pakistani senators, two from the PPP and two from the Pakistan Muslim League (Nawaz).
-Henceforth, Bhutto avoided openly criticizing Sharif as she once had.
+Henceforth, Bhutto avoided openly criticising Sharif as she once had.

 Concerned about the instability of their ally, the US government pushed Musharraf to meet with Bhutto and come to an arrangement that might strengthen his legitimacy.
 This was also encouraged by the UK government.
 In January 2007, Musharraf held his first meeting with Bhutto at a hotel in Abu Dhabi, followed by further talks in June.
 As a result of their discussions, it was agreed that the Pakistani authorities would drop all charges of corruption against both Bhutto and her husband.
 This was achieved through the introduction of the National Reconciliation Ordinance, a measure which nullified all pending criminal proceedings against politicians.
-The Ordinance also lifted Musharraf's ban on individuals serving more than two terms as Prime Minister.
+The Ordinance also lifted Musharraf's ban on individuals serving more than two terms as prime minister.